Blog Product Management10 Best Product Management Books for PMs in 2026

 Here’s a quick overview:

 A leadership book written for CEOs can offer valuable lessons for PMs leading cross-functional teams.
-A marketing book can provide insights on positioning and promoting a new product—regardless of whether it was written for SaaS PMs.
+A marketing book can provide insights on positioning and promoting a new product, regardless of whether it was written for SaaS PMs.

 Does it make sense to look for books written for your specific role?
 Absolutely.

 But don’t limit yourself to just those categories.
 Expand your horizons and explore books from different areas.
+Tech companies nowadays blur the lines between different roles so it may be a good idea to venture outside of your comfort zone.

-5 Best Product Management Books
+10 Best Product Management Books

 1. The Lean Product Playbook